Italian Motorcycle Brands

 Cimatti Logo

-For almost 50 years, since 1937, the Cimatti brand has been presenting the production of bicycles, mopeds, and motorcycles in Italy on the international market.
+For almost 50 years, since 1937, the Cimatti brand has presented the production of bicycles, mopeds, and motorcycles in Italy on the international market.
 Marco Cimatti named the new brand after himself, as he was a cyclist and represented the country at the Olympic Games.
 Like most pre-war businesses of this type, the company began by producing bicycles.
 In the mid-50s, setting up mass production, the brand produced its first moped.
 By the beginning of the 60s of the last century, motorcycles went into production, and the Sports Luxury model was in great demand.
 The next model range of the company became racing motorcycles – Kaiman Cross.
 From 1972 to 1977, the company produced two more motorcycles – road and motocross.
 In 1984, the company was closed.

 Ducati Motor Holding SpA